danthurston/8Queens/README.md

-# Recursively Backtracking the 8-Queens Puzzle
+# Backtracking to Solve the 8-Queens Puzzle
 ## A backtracking solution to the classic 8 Queens problem.

 This Java application solves the 8 queens puzzle through a backtracking approach.